 Moisturising Your Tattoo:

 We recommend using Hustle Butter Deluxe as we use this throughout our whole tattooing process, one small pot should go a long way.
 When washing, take extra care to not interrupt the skins healing process.
 If the skin is scabbing, you want to try and protect it as much as possible until it has healed.
 Moisturising will prevent excess scabbing.
 Avoid long baths and showers as extended contact with water may affect the scabbing process.
 When drying the area try to use some tissue or kitchen roll, as your regular towel may carry infectious bacteria.

 Try and keep your fresh tattoo out of the sun until it has fully healed as this can damage it, especially if the skin gets burnt.
 Try wearing dry, clean, and loose clothing over your fresh tattoo as much as possible to aid the healing process also.
 Follow this advice and you will keep your new tattoo in its best state.

-Our professional artists charge around £80 per hour, so it all depends on how large and detailed the design you’re wanting is.
+Most of our professional artists charge around £100 per hour, so it all depends on how large and detailed the design you’re wanting is.
 We are happy to discuss any design you have in mind and can quote you for it before we start.
 There is also flash work available which may already be priced up per piece.
-The minimum charge for a tattoo from our professional tattoo artists is £50.
-If you would like a tattoo from our talented apprentice tattoo artists, their rates are around £50 per hour.
+The minimum charge for a tattoo from our professional tattoo artists is £80.
+If you would like a tattoo from one of our talented apprentice tattoo artists, their rates are around £50 per hour.
 These figures are just a guide price so please confirm with the artist how much the tattoo will cost before you book in!